KunyuHe/KunyuHe.github.io/_posts/2020-01-11-SVD-in-Machine-Learning-Ridge-Regression-and-Multicollinearity.md

 ---
 layout:     post
-title:      "SVD in Machine Learning: Ridge Regression and Multicollinearity"
+title:      "Multicollinearity and Ridge Regression"
 subtitle:   "Understand multicollinearity and how it compromises least squares, and how ridge regression helps"
 date:       2020-01-11
 author:     "Kunyu He"